 For example, compare these two photographs from Montrose and South Queensferry — they could have been made 100 years apart.
 In fact, just one year has elapsed between the making of these glass plates:

 There’s a great word that describes the strange sensation of something appearing to be from an older period than it actually is, and that word is anachronistic.

 Even though the process dates from 1851, my photographs are among the most contemporary on the planet!

 Food for thought?

-If you’d like to learn about all the other ways you can support my work, here’s the page you need including a new way to contribute monthly…and where you can even buy me a pint:
+If you’d like to learn about all the other ways you can support my work, here’s the page you need including a new way to contribute monthly…or where you can simply buy me a pint:

 FREQUENTLY ASKED QUESTIONS

 In the mood for learning more?
 I answer some frequently asked questions here: